vippsas/vipps-login-api/vipps-login-api-faq.md

 between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
 The parameter should be used for preventing cross-site request forgery.

+## Can I use partner keys for Vipps login?
+No, Vipps login do not support partner keys.
+Each merchant has it own individual 'client id' and 'client secret' and need to share this with the partner if required.

+We support some scenarios where a merchant can be used for registration and login to other sites/merchants.
+Specific terms and conditions related to UX/branding, consent, terms and privacy statement apply to such scenarios.
+These can be found in section 8.4 in our [Terms and Conditions for merchants](https://www.vipps.no/vilkar/vilkar-bedrift/)

 ## Can I control if a user is remembered in the browser?